localhost8080/multiloquent/README.md

     [and puts them in the correct position in your post if you have it installed]. http://wordpress.org/extend/plugins/jetpack/

-##There are 3 post template files included
+##There are 4 post template files included
     if you use http://wordpress.org/extend/plugins/custom-post-template/
     1 Default with comments at the right hand side in desktop (under the post in mobile) 2 Full width post with comments underneath
     3 Adventures: this auto inserts a google map if your post is titled 'placeA to placeB' eg 'Glasgow to London' will insert a google map with a route pre-selected - comments are disabled on this post template.
+    4 Full width post with no header image or footer useful for creating these one-page full-width layouts

 Multiloquent is licenced under the GPLv3 - please see the included LICENCE file